Northwest Arkansans react to President Trump’s SOTU immigration statements

 FAYETTEVILLE, Ark.
-(KNWA) — President Trump used Tuesday’s State of the Union Address to talk about immigration policy, a topic on the minds of Arkansans.
+(KFTA) — President Trump used Tuesday’s State of the Union Address to talk about immigration policy, a topic on the minds of Arkansans.

 The state faces three major immigration studies in the new year: public charge, sanctuary cities and the acceptance of new refugees from war-torn countries.